wxWidgets/wxWidgets/docs/readme.txt

 will need to build wxWidgets before you can test out the samples or write your own applications.
-For installation information, please see the install.txt file in the docs subdirectory appropriate for the platform you use.
+For installation information, please see the install.txt file in the docs subdirectory appropriate for the platform you use, e.g. docs/msw/install.txt.

 Licence information